1945 Moscow Victory Parade: The parade

 Displays of the Red Army vehicles were some of the focal points of the ceremony.
 It was one of the few times in which Cossacks took part in a victory parade, with personnel from the 4th Guards Cossacks Cavalry Corps taking part in the procession of troops as part of the 2nd Ukrainian Front's combined regiment.
 One of the most famous moments at the end of the troops parade took place when soldiers from the Separate Operational Purpose Division of the NKVD carried the German standards and threw them down next to the mausoleum.
 One of the standards that was tossed down belonged to the LSSAH, Hitler's personal bodyguard.

 The next day, a reception was held in the Grand Kremlin Palace in honor of the participants in the Victory Parade.
-Due to the bad weather that day the flypast segment and the planned civil parade were cancelled; if the weather had improved, the flypast would have been led by Chief Marshals of Aviation Alexander Novikov and Alexander Golovanov.
-Nonetheless, this historic two-hour parade remains the longest and largest military parade in Red Square's history, and involved 40,000 soldiers and 1,850 military vehicles and other military hardware.
+Due to the bad weather that day the flypast segment and the planned civil parade were cancelled.
+Nonetheless, this two-hour parade remains the longest and largest military parade in Red Square's history, and involved 40,000 soldiers and 1,850 military vehicles and other military hardware.